abhishek-kumar-code/Redfish_Public/Specification.md

 The `MemberId` property uniquely identifies an object within an array that contains it.
 The value of MemberId shall be unique across the array within the resource.
 The MemberId property shall be included in every object-type array property.

+#### Count property

+The count property defines the total number of resources, or members, that are available in a Resource Collection.
+The count property shall be named `Members@odata.count` and its value shall be the total number of members available in the resource collection.
+The `$top` or `$skip` [query parameters](#query-parameters) do not affect this count.

+#### Members property

+The [Members](#members-property) property of a Resource Collection identifies the members of the collection.
+The Members property is required and shall be returned in the response for any Resource Collection.
+The Members property shall be an array of JSON object named `Members`.
+The `Members` property shall not be null.
+Empty collections shall be an empty JSON array.

+The Redfish Schema document that describes the containing type defines the type of each JSON object in the array.

+#### Next Link property and partial results

+Responses may contain a subset of the members of the full resource collection.
+For partial resource collections, the response shall include a Next Link property named `Members@odata.nextLink`.

+The value of the Next Link property shall be an opaque URL to a resource, with the same `@odata.type`, which contains the next set of partial members.
+The Next Link property shall only be present if the number of Members in the resource collection is greater than the number of Members returned, and if the payload does not represent the end of the requested resource collection.

+The [`count` property](#count-property) value is the total number of resources available if the client enumerates all pages of the resource collection.

-#### Links
+#### Links property

-The [Links Property](#links-property) represents the hyperlinks associated with the resource, as defined by that resources schema definition.
-All associated reference properties defined for a resource shall be nested under the Links Property.
+The [Links Property](#links-property) represents the hyperlinks associated with the resource, as defined by that resource's schema definition.
+All associated [reference properties](#reference-properties) defined for a resource shall be nested under the Links property.
 All directly (subordinate) referenced properties defined for a resource shall be in the root of the resource.

-#### Links property

-A resource's `Links` property [references](#reference-properties) other resources.

-The `Links` property shall be named `Links` and contain a property for each [non-contained](#contained-resources) [reference property](#reference-properties) that the Redfish Schema for that type defines.
+The Links property shall be named `Links` and contain a property for each [non-contained](#contained-resources) [reference property](#reference-properties) that the Redfish Schema for that type defines.

 * For single-valued reference properties, the value of the property shall be the [single related resource ID](#reference-to-a-single-related-resource).
-* For collection-valued reference properties, the value of the property shall be the [array of related resource IDs](#array-of-references-to-related-resources).
+* For multiple-valued reference properties, the value of the property shall be the [array of related resource IDs](#array-of-references-to-related-resources).

 To navigate vendor-specific hyperlinks, the `Links` property shall also include an [OEM property](#oem-property).